CircleCI’s self-hosted runner overview

 To get started with CircleCI’s self-hosted runners:

-Provide your own platform to deploy your CircleCI’s self-hosted runners (see the Available self-hosted runner platforms section for supported platforms)
+Provide your own platform to deploy your CircleCI’s self-hosted runners (see the following Available self-hosted runner platforms section for supported platforms).

 For container runner installation, visit the Container runner page.

-For machine runner, installation visit the Web app installation page.
+For machine runner, visit the installation guide for your desired platform:

 Available self-hosted runner platforms